dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 The SQLite database engine does not support a number of schema operations that are supported by the majority of other relational databases.
 If you attempt to apply one of the unsupported operations to a SQLite database then a `NotSupportedException` will be thrown.

 A rebuild will be attempted in order to perform certain operations.
 Rebuilds are only possible for database artifacts that are part of your EF Core model.
-If a database artifact isn't part of the model--for example, if it was created manually inside a migration--then a `NotSupportedException` is still thrown.
+If a database artifact isn't part of the model - for example, if it was created manually inside a migration - then a `NotSupportedException` is still thrown.

 Operation            | Supported?
 ---------------------|:----------